bbauska/W3Cx-4of5-thru-May-2024/README.md

-The principle is the same as in the examples from the previous section (drag and drop basics), except that we do not need to worry about a dragstart handler. **Files will be dragged from the desktop, so the browser only has to copy their content from the clipboard** and make it available in our JavaScript code.
+The principle is the same as in the examples from the previous section (drag and drop basics), except that we do not need to worry about a dragstart handler. <b>Files will be dragged from the desktop, so the browser only has to copy their content from the clipboard</b> and make it available in our JavaScript code.

-Indeed, **the main work will be done in the drop handler**, where we will use the *files property* of the *dataTransfer object* (aka the clipboard).
+Indeed, <b>the main work will be done in the drop handler</b>, where we will use the *files property* of the *dataTransfer object* (aka the clipboard).
 This is where the browser will copy the files that have been dragged from the desktop.